OpenEvalProject/evals/manuscripts/elife-19089/v2/manuscript.md

 Taken as a whole our results suggest that reciprocal changes in synchronised oscillatory activity in the STN can potentially provide control signals for the motor plant.
 In line with this is the impaired effort scaling in subjects lacking beta and gamma related motor reactivity in the STN LFP.
 We speculate that the motor plant may behave as a first order linear dynamical system translating a basal ganglia effort signal to force for a given effector.
 The present analyses allow quantitative assessment of the importance of such a simple transfer function model of basal ganglia-motor function in terms of its remarkable ability to predict both the pattern with which force is developed and the static force achieved on a single trial basis.
 Note that although the prediction is being used here in terms of its statistical meaning of accounting for the variance in a second signal, it also satisfies the physiological implications of this term in that changes in the STN LFP preceded changes in the measured force by about 200–300 ms. Our quantitative approach also allowed us to demonstrate that effort encoding is relatively lateralised in the basal ganglia.

-## Implications for motor impairment in Parkinson’s disease
+### Implications for motor impairment in Parkinson’s disease

-Patients with Parkinson’s disease have been shown to have attenuated power modulation in both the beta band (
+Patients with Parkinson’s disease have been shown to have attenuated power modulation in both the beta band (Doyle et al., 2005; Devos and Defebvre, 2006; Androulidakis et al., 2007; Anzak et al., 2012) and the gamma band (Androulidakis et al., 2007) during movement initialization and when a constant force is meant to be sustained (Tan et al., 2013) when off dopaminergic medication.
+Such a diminished range of power modulation in the beta and gamma bands during movement may restrict the dynamic range of the coding of force in gripping in Parkinson’s disease.
+This may impair the force generation, and thereby cause bradykinesia, hypokinesia and weak movements when off compared to when on medication, presuming that the relationship between the STN force-encoding signal and generated force remains fixed across drug states (Figure 8).
+This is consistent with previous observations that untreated PD patients produce normal muscle activation patterns, but that muscle activity is not adequately scaled to produce the required force (Berardelli et al., 1986; Turner and Desmurget, 2010), PD patients are weaker off dopaminergic medication or DBS (Corcos et al., 1996; Alberts et al., 2004) and that PD patients show an increased probability of selecting slow movement speeds (Mazzoni et al., 2007).
+On the other hand, if the range of the maximal force to be achieved is to be kept similar to normal when off medication, the scale between the STN force-encoding signal and gripping force will be steeper when untreated (as indicated by Figure 8B).
+This will lead to abnormally high grip forces in Parkinsonian patients, as observed when they are asked to lift and hold an object (Fellows et al., 1998).
+Increased force scaling can also lead to the more coarse control of force and difficulty in finely tuning generated force.
+This is consistent with abnormally increased gripping force observed in precision grasping movements in Parkinson’s disease (Wenzelburger et al., 2002).

 ![Figure 8.](https://cdn.elifesciences.org/articles/19089/elife-19089-fig8-v2.jpg)

 **Figure 8.:** (A) The range of forces that can be generated will be reduced if the scale between the STN encoding signal and the force is to remain the same.
 This will lead to unscaled, bradykinetic force generation.
 (B) The scale between the STN encoding signal and the force will be increased if the range of force that can be generated is to be kept similar.
-This will lead to abnormally high force generation and more coarse force control.DOI: http://dx.doi.org/10.7554/eLife.19089.018
+This will lead to abnormally high force generation and more coarse force control.

-## Subcortical LFP signals for BMI
+### Subcortical LFP signals for BMI

 Our findings suggest that the STN LFP could provide a high-performance control signal for BMI driven neuroprosthetic grasping in paralysed patients, leveraging advances in surgery for deep brain stimulation which has now become a relatively safe procedure (Larson, 2014).
 Surgical subcortical targets, such as the STN and globus pallidus (GPi), are involved in motor planning and execution.
 Activities from STN and GPi have been shown to correlate with movement parameters such as movement amplitude and speed (Brücke et al., 2012; Joundi et al., 2012), and are also modulated by movement intention (Kühn et al., 2006).
 Basal ganglia output has been theorized to regulate movement gain in healthy motor control, and can contain important information about the motor vigour (Shadmehr and Krakauer, 2008; Turner and Desmurget, 2010).
 Recordings of STN LFP signals have been shown to be stable over months using an implanted amplifier (Quinn et al., 2015; Neumann et al., 2016), and the signals are similar at re-operation several years later (Giannicola et al., 2012).
 It is also possible that the predictive potential of the STN LFP might be further improved in patients without Parkinson’s disease, as dopamine increases the reactivity of beta and gamma activities around the time of movement (Doyle et al., 2005; Androulidakis et al., 2007).
 Moreover the reliability of predictions was dependent on the relative scale of movement-related power changes in the gamma band which could be improved by refinements in electrode design and targeting, perhaps using this reactivity to select the optimum implantation target.
 Therefore, LFP signals recorded from the basal ganglia have the potential to provide stable and high-performance BMI input signals for the control of neuroprosthetic devices in paralysed patients, complementary or alternative to spikes or ECoG signals recorded from the cortex.
 In this regard, it is important to note that some LFP reactivity is retained when movements are imagined rather than actioned (Kühn et al., 2006), suggesting that peripheral afferents may not be necessary for the beta suppression and gamma increases tracked here.

 Nevertheless, several critical issues need to be addressed before neuroprosthetic control by STN LFPs can be considered for implementation in BMIs.
 Any application is predicated on the assumption that the spectral reactivity demonstrated in the STN of treated PD patients is more-or-less preserved in chronically paralysed patients.
 This remains to be proven.
 Although our results suggest that basal ganglia LFP changes might potentially be useful in force control, the selection of movements or effectors is also important in BMI control.
 Whether and to which extent movements involving different body parts, such the lower as opposed to the upper limb, can be decoded from the STN LFP remains unaddressed, although microelectrode recordings suggest some spatial segregation in activity related to different limbs in the human STN (Rodriguez-Oroz et al., 2001; Theodosopoulos et al., 2003).
 In addition, we have not demonstrated the specificity of STN LFPs for the decoding of force.
 Finally, plasticity of cortical control signals is likely to play a significant role in the maximisation of the performance of BMIs (Carmena et al., 2003; Ganguly and Carmena, 2009), and yet whether subcortical signals can adapt over time remains to be seen.

-## Limitations and conclusion
+### Limitations and conclusion

 There are some limitations in the current study which need to be acknowledged.
 First and foremost, we were unable to predict the force in about half of our patients.
 There may be many reasons for this, including disease related impairments despite dopaminergic therapy, post-operative stun effects and failure to pick up LFP activity from the ‘motor’ STN due to electrode targeting error.
 Confirmation that some electrode contacts were in or touching the STN was given by the surgical team at each centre upon review of pre- and post-operative imaging blinded to the electrophysiological results.
 According to this standard seven out of the nine electrodes affording force prediction were on target, with the other two electrodes in the posterolateral tail of STN.
 This suggests that significant movement-related spectral modulation in the beta and gamma bands, -the basis for selecting out this group in the first place, might be a good electrophysiological marker of proximity to the STN, and perhaps to the region of the STN involved in the motor representation of the hand in particular.
 Noteworthy in this regard, the spatial gradient of gamma reactivity was more acute than that of beta reactivity.
 In contrast, six out of the 12 electrodes that did not allow reasonable force prediction were identified as neither being in nor touching the STN and these subsequently revised on four sides or left inactive on two sides.
 A stun effect or disease related impairment might help account for the lack of joint beta and gamma reactivity in the remaining patients in this group, although two of these still had significant modulation in the beta band and one in the gamma band.